spyder-ide/spyder-docs/doc/plugins/unittest.rst

 .. important::

-   Please make sure you have Python's pytest package installed if you are going to use that program as well.
+   Please make sure you have Python's Pytest package installed if you are going to use that program as well.

 .. code-block:: bash